chrsmlls333/artpace-meta/README.md

 Current Builds:
 - `Artpace-Meta Define.app`
-  - This app will accept dropped folders to pass directly into `artpace define --inspect` before opening the csv in LibreOffice and the folder in Finder.
+  - This app will accept dropped folders to pass directly into `artpace-meta define --inspect` before opening the csv in LibreOffice and the folder in Finder.

   - If many Terminal windows build up, make sure:
     - Preferences > Profiles > Shell > When the shell exits: === "Close if the shell exited cleanly"